 Babesia and Lyme Disease: Symptoms, Testing, Treatment, and Why It’s Often Missed

 Babesia is one of the most common—and most overlooked—coinfections in Lyme disease.
-It can cause symptoms that persist, fluctuate, or fail to respond to standard Lyme treatment.
+It can cause symptoms that persist, fluctuate, or fail to respond to standard Lyme disease treatment.

 For a broader overview, see our coinfections hub.